jamesonrader/AudioQR/README.md

 * Enabling proximity-awareness in slow zones and dead spots using existing speaker infrastructure.
 * Ability to synchronize devices to the nearest eighth of a second.

-# Who’s using XT Audio Beacons?
+# Who’s using CUE Audio?
-###### XT Audio Beacons have been enjoyed by over 1,000,000 users across three continents.
+###### CUE Audio have been enjoyed by over 5,000,000 users across three continents.
 Some of our clients include the following:

 ![Purdue University](http://qraider.com/images/clientssmall/purdue.png "Purdue University")
 ![Maquette University](http://qraider.com/images/clientssmall/marquette.png "Maquette University")